-I’m always hearing “I want to juice but organic produce cost so much”or “Juicing is too expensive”.
+I’m often hearing “I want to juice but organic produce cost so much”or “Juicing is too expensive”.
 You may have heard statements like these or even said them yourself and the truth is, juicing can be expensive.
 However, using the tips I’ve provided you with may result in a much lower grocery bill at the end of the month.
 First lets go over the basics of organic vs conventional.

 Here’s the deal with organic produce, rule #1 choose organic over conventional whenever possible.
 Here’s why.
 To get the healthiest most nutrient dense juice possible, you’ll want to buy organic.
 It’s important because pesticides, fungicides, herbicides and whatever-cides are heavily used on conventional produce.
 So what does this mean to us?
 In 1995 the USDA tested roughly 7,000 conventionally grown fruit and vegetable produce and found residue of 65 different types of pesticide, with 2 out of 3 samples containing pesticide residue.
 Pesticide residue have been shown to cause numerous long term health risks, such as cancer and birth defects, nerve damage, impaired fertility and more.